Zero Waste Alliance Ukraine

 How long have you been in the field and what got you into (zero) waste?

 I have been actively working in the field of zero waste for more than 3 years.
 In general, my environmental activism actively started after the revolution in Ukraine in 2014 and the beginning of a war with Russia.
 It all started when I created a box for collecting batteries in my apartment block, but quickly it turned out in a campaign to collect paper in my district (we were selling paper and with the money, we were buying medicaments for the injured soldiers).
 After that, I was ready to move into the city, being sure that I could do more.
 With that intention, I have met the “right” people and with them, I have created a wonderful team!

-What is your current role in the organisation?
+What is your current role in the organization?

-Currently, I’m the head of the organisations Zero Waste Society and Zero Waste Alliance Ukraine for almost two years, but soon we will have our biennial general meeting, where there will be a new election for a the head of the organisation and we will be working on the rules to accept new members into the Alliance (we often receive applications).
+Currently, I’m the head of the organizations Zero Waste Society and Zero Waste Alliance Ukraine for almost two years, but soon we will have our biennial general meeting, where there will be a new election for a the head of the organization and we will be working on the rules to accept new members into the Alliance (we often receive applications).

 Tell us more about one ongoing campaign/activity you’re working on?

 Our Alliance has a few ongoing campaigns: Zero Waste Cities, WeChooseReuse, anti-incineration work.
 Also, we support global campaigns and promote them at the local level – such as #Еnvironmenstrualweek, Plastic Bag-Free Day or Plastic Free July.

 If I need to choose one, it would be “WeChooseReuse”.
 All three organizations have planned different activities, mostly concentrated on communications.
 We will “talk” about reuse business cases, and how can municipalities and individuals support this shift.